-Objectives: To operationalize fairness in the adoption of medical artificial intelligence (AI) algorithms in terms of access to computational resources, the proposed approach is based on a two-dimensional (2D) Convolutional Neural Networks (CNN), which provides a faster, cheaper, and accurate-enough detection of early Alzheimer's Disease (AD) and Mild Cognitive Impairment (MCI), without the need for use of large training datasets or costly high-performance computing (HPC) infrastructures.

-Methods: The standardized ADNI datasets are used for the proposed model, with additional skull stripping, using the BET2 approach.
-The 2D CNN architecture is based on LeNet-5, the LReLU activation function and a Sigmoid function were used, and batch normalization was added after every convolutional layer to stabilize the learning process.
-The model was optimized by manually tuning all its hyperparameters.

-Results: The model was evaluated in terms of accuracy, recall, precision, and f1-score.
-The results demonstrate that the model predicted MCI with an accuracy of .735, passing the random guessing baseline of .521, and predicted AD with an accuracy of .837, passing the random guessing baseline of .536.

-Discussion: The proposed approach can assist clinicians in the early diagnosis of AD and MCI, with highenough accuracy, based on relatively smaller datasets, and without the need of HPC infrastructures.
-Such an approach can alleviate disparities and operationalize fairness in the adoption of medical algorithms.
+Objectives To operationalise fairness in the adoption of medical artificial intelligence (AI) algorithms in terms of access to computational resources, the proposed approach is based on a two-dimensional (2D) convolutional neural networks (CNN), which provides a faster, cheaper and accurate-enough detection of early Alzheimer's disease (AD) and mild cognitive impairment (MCI), without the need for use of large training data sets or costly highperformance computing (HPC) infrastructures.
+Methods The standardised Alzheimer's Disease Neuroimaging Initiative (ADNI) data sets are used for the proposed model, with additional skull stripping, using the Brain Extraction Tool V.2approach.
+The 2D CNN architecture is based on LeNet-5, the Leaky Rectified Linear Unit activation function and a Sigmoid function were used, and batch normalisation was added after every convolutional layer to stabilise the learning process.
+The model was optimised by manually tuning all its hyperparameters.
+Results The model was evaluated in terms of accuracy. recall, precision and f1-score.
+The results demonstrate that the model predicted MCI with an accuracy of 0.735, passing the random guessing baseline of 0.521 and predicted AD with an accuracy of 0.837, passing the random guessing baseline of 0.536.
+Discussion The proposed approach can assist clinicians in the early diagnosis of AD and MCI, with high-enough accuracy, based on relatively smaller data sets, and without the need of HPC infrastructures.
+Such an approach can alleviate disparities and operationalise fairness in the adoption of medical algorithms.

-Conclusion: Medical AI algorithms should not be focused solely on accuracy but should also be evaluated with respect to how they might impact disparities and operationalize fairness in their adoption.
+Conclusion Medical AI algorithms should not be focused solely on accuracy but should also be evaluated with respect to how they might impact disparities and operationalise fairness in their adoption.